paoloricciuti/sveltekit-view-transition/README.md

 Now, we can target `.back::view-transition-old(back)` and `.back::view-transition-new(back)` in our CSS and those transitions will only be applied when navigating to the home page `/`.

-In the example above, you can see we're destrucuring `navigation` from the provided `OnNavigate` object _(the same object that sveltekit will pass to the `onNavigate` function)_.
+In the example above, you can see we're destructuring `navigation` from the provided `OnNavigate` object _(the same object that sveltekit will pass to the `onNavigate` function)_.
 This object contains a lot of useful information, including the page you are navigating to, allowing us to apply classes conditionally based on the navigation.

 <details>
 <summary>Click here to see the full <code>Navigation</code> interface.</summary>